 ABOUT

+Affectionately known as Wala.
 It has been called the establishment, labelled iconoclastic but really, it is just the kind of watering hole everybody wants to have in their neighbourhood.
-Enter Wala Wala Cafe Bar - relaxed yet sophisticated in an inimitable way, where beer aficionados rejoice and where Singapore’s live music used to reign (2001-2020).
-Set in Holland Village since 1993, one would soak up the atmosphere under the stars at the terrace which most draws one’s eye - where the crowd congregates with their drinks on a balmy night, either with their eyes glued to world sports broadcasted on the LCD screens with a beer or mojito in hand, or indulge the grub with close friends, perhaps doing a little bit of people-watching.
+Wala Wala Cafe Bar, relaxed yet sophisticated in an inimitable way, where beer and whisky aficionados rejoice and where cocktail indulgence will not hurt your wallet.
+Set in Holland Village since 1993, one would soak up the atmosphere under the stars at the alfresco area where the crowd congregates with their drinks on a balmy night; some with eyes glued to world sports broadcasted on the LCD screens with a mojito in hand while others indulging the grub with close friends, or perhaps doing a little bit of people-watching.

 The appeal of this Holland Village stalwart lies with its relaxed and as-simple-as-it-gets-chill vibe.
-Be greeted by the unmistakable bright yellow backdrop of a bar, where the walls are lined with a diverse range of spirits and at the forefront, 5 taps of brew vie for your attention (Heineken, Asahi, Kronenbourg 1664 Blanc, Guinness and Archipelago Summer IPA).
-With more than 70 single malts whiskies and a selection of alcopops and bottled beers, including a Trappistes Rochefort 6; first introduced in 1953 and survived two World War; it started out as a beer designed for 'medicinal purposes'.
-The range of beverages are a firm punctuation to the qualities on offer that entice regulars night after night at Wala Wala.
+Be greeted by the unmistakable bright yellow backdrop of a bar, where the walls are lined with a diverse range of spirits and at the forefront, 5 taps of brew vie for your attention (Heineken, Sapporo, Kronenbourg 1664 Blanc, Guinness and Archipelago Summer IPA).
+With more than 70 single malts whiskies including a Clynelish 21yrs, Deanston 9yrs and Laphroaig 24yrs.
+Just to highlight one beer, the Trappistes Rochefort 6, born in 1953 and survived two World Wars; it started out as a beer designed for 'medicinal purposes'.
+The range of beverages are a firm punctuation to the qualities on offer that entice regulars night after night at Wala.

 The bill of fare looks westwards with hints of local delights.
-The Wala kitchen churns out the signature cast of pizzas, pastas, chicken wings, and many more tapas.
-A must-try would be our homemade Jalapeños Stuffed with Cream Cheese and the Beef Meatballs in Spicy Tomato Cream Sauce.
+The Wala kitchen churns out the signature cast of pizza, pasta, chicken wings, and many more tapas.
+A must-try would be our homemade whole Jalapeños Stuffed with Cream Cheese and the house special would be our Beef Meatballs in Spicy Tomato Cream Sauce.

-Wala Wala Cafe Bar has a different experience depending on what you’re looking for and makes for a low-key evening out.
-Already a favourite along the Lorong Mambong strip, we say come on over and be a part of our history as we turn 30 this year!
+Wala Wala Cafe Bar has a different experience depending on what you are looking for and makes for a low-key evening out.
+Come as you are.
+Certainly a favourite and a veteran in Holland Village, we say drop by and be a part of our history as we turn 31 in 2024!

 **Reservations will be accepted before 8pm on Fridays/Public Holiday Eves and before 9pm on Saturdays to Thursdays.
 WhatsApp us at 9057-4225.

-PRE-COVID : Our level two closed in 2021.
+PRE-COVID: Our level two closed in 2021.
 We used to be a two storey institution!
-The level two was a melting pot of performance genres that saw an eclectic presentation of pop, rock, soul, acoustic folk and sometimes grunge.
-Sadly, 20 years of live music came to an end due to the uncertainties of Covid.
+On level two, live music used to reign (2001-2020); we had a melting pot of performance that saw an eclectic presentation of pop, rock, soul, acoustic folk and sometimes grunge.
+Sadly, 20 years of live music came to an end due to the uncertainty of Covid.

 Taken on level 2 on stage with Shirlyn + The UnXpected in 2014